Staff Directory and Contact Information

 Sara Beckley, Floater Teacher

 Sara started her internship in the Applied Developmental Psychology Program in the IDP Franz classroom in September 2011.
 After completing her internship, she stayed on another year as a volunteer.
 She was able to avoid saying goodbye to IDP after she graduated in the spring of 2013, when a teaching position opened up.
+Sara began to work full time at IDP during the summer of 2013, when a teaching position opened up.
 Sara began to work full time at IDP during the summer of 2013.
-She received her BS in Psychobiology and hopes to continue on to graduate school or medical school in the future.
-She's the oldest of three and her two younger brothers Charles and Steven who are19 and 10, respectively.
-Her mother teaches first grade, and her father is a police lieutenant.
-She especially enjoys shopping, trying out new restaurants in the LA area, playing video games with her little brothers and marathoning whole series of TV shows on Netflix.
+She received her BS in Psychobiology and hopes to continue on to graduate school in the future.
+She especially enjoys shopping, traveling, trying out new restaurants in the LA area, playing video games with her little brothers and marathoning whole series of TV shows on Netflix.
 She is overjoyed to be a member of the IDP team.

 Courtney Kumar, Franz Teacher